-Offenses - The school principal has the right and authority to discipline students including suspension up to 10 days for offenses including but not limited to use/possession of alcohol, inhalants (including, but not limited to, a vaping device, hookah pipe or e-cigarettes), drugs, tobacco; other gun use/possession; other weapons; threat to an adult; attack on a student; threat to a student; fighting; extortion; sexual attack; sexual harassment/sexual activity; arson/fire; false alarms/bomb threats; explosives; disrespect; harassment/bullying; disruption; academic dishonesty; inappropriate use of electronics; theft; trespassing; destruction of property; acts that jeopardize the safety or security of students, employees or others.
+Offenses - The school principal has the right and authority to discipline students including suspension up to 10 days for offenses including but not limited to use/possession of alcohol, inhalants (including, but not limited to, a vaping device, hookah pipe or e-cigarettes), drugs, tobacco; other gun use/possession; other weapons; threat to an adult; attack on a student; threat to a student; fighting; extortion; sexual attack; sexual harassment; sexual activity; arson/fire; false alarms/ bomb threats; explosives; disrespect; harassment/bullying; disruption; academic dishonesty; inappropriate use of electronics; theft; trespassing; destruction of property; acts that jeopardize the safety or security of students, employees or others.

 The school principal has the right and authority to suspend students for 10 days and refer the students to the Superintendent for further disciplinary action for (1) chronic and extreme disruption to the learning environment and or (2) imminent threat of harm to others.
 Imminent threat will be evaluated on a case-by-case basis to include (1) the degree of harm and/or (2) the risk of continued harm after the student returns to school.
-Aggravated offenses are more serious violations with higher risk of harm and include, but are not limited to: possession/use/transfer of drugs, alcohol, inhalants or vape devices, or other controlled dangerous substances; arson; explosives; threat/attack on adult; threat/attack on student; threats of mass violence; fighting; firearms; other types of guns; weapons; serious bodily injury.
+Aggravated offenses are more serious violations with higher risk of harm and include, but are not limited to: transfer of drugs, alcohol, inhalants or vape devices, or other controlled dangerous substances; arson; substantive and imminent threats of mass violence as determined by a threat assessment; more serious fights that include weapons, serious bodily injury, incidental or intentional assault on intervening adults, and gang association; firearms.